 Nice work!
 You did pretty well!

-For completing the quiz: You earned $10 off Earthquake Bags & Supplies
+You earned $10 off an Earthquake Bag or Prep Supplies

 Correct Answer: Hide under a sturdy piece of furniture (desk/table), cover neck/head with arms